-For your amusement, quotes from a public domain story that prove that revision of your work is sometimes a really, really good idea:
+For your amusement, here are some direct quotes from the tale that prove revision of your work is sometimes a really, really good idea:

 - In her mind was something dark, grotesque as it was something watching her from deep in her emotional psyche.

 - … sometimes weird things happen to the writers and they share their experiences - sometimes they experience things that would be in the imagination of the fringe genre called bizarre…